The Fefferman-Phong uncertainty principle for representations of Lie groups and applications: Introduction and discussion of the main results

 Anti-Wick operators (also named localization, or Toeplitz, or FBI operators in the literature) were introduced by Berezin \cite{berezin}, motivated by the mathematical formalism of quantum field theory (second quantization), and correspond to a certain ordering of the creation and annihilation operators (see Remark \ref{rem shubin}).
 Roughly speaking, to a function $a(x,\omega)$ in phase space one associates an operator $A_{a,h}$ on $L^2(\bR^d)$ given by

-(see Section \ref{sec anti-wick} for the precise definition, also for more general coherent states).
-Anti-Wick operators appear naturally in semiclassical analysis, complex analysis, mathematical physics and mathematical signal processing \cite{berezin_shubin,daubechies,degosson_book,teofanov,zhu,zworski}, but they play also a fundamental role in the study of lower bounds of pseudodifferential operators in view of the fact that nonnegative symbols give rise to nonnegative operators; see the pioneering paper by C\'ordoba and Fefferman \cite{Cordoba} and Lerner's book \cite{lerner}.
-However, in view of the uncertainty principle, we expect that the spectrum is in fact separated from $0$ -for example, although the symbol $|x|^2+|\omega|^2$ vanishes at the origin, in \eqref{eq uncertainty} we have a lower bound of order $h$.
+where the coherent states $\varphi^{{h}}_{(x,\omega)}$ are defined in \eqref{eq cs} (see Section \ref{sec anti-wick} for the precise definition, also for more general coherent states).
+Anti-Wick operators appear naturally in semiclassical analysis, complex analysis, mathematical physics and mathematical signal processing (see e.g. \cite{berezin_shubin,daubechies,degosson_book,teofanov,zhu,zworski}), but they play also a fundamental role in the study of lower bounds of pseudodifferential operators in view of the fact that nonnegative symbols give rise to nonnegative operators; see the pioneering paper by C\'ordoba and Fefferman \cite{Cordoba} and Lerner's book \cite{lerner}.
+However, because of the uncertainty principle, one expects that the spectrum is in fact separated from $0$.
+For example, although the symbol $|x|^2+|\omega|^2$ vanishes at the origin, in \eqref{eq uncertainty} we have a lower bound of order $h$.
 Here we are interested in estimating, in general, {\it the order of magnitude of this spectral gap}.
-We briefly summarize our results as follows (see Theorem \ref{mainteo2} and Corollary \ref{maincor}). {\it Suppose that the symbol $a$ belongs to the (Euclidean) Muckenhoupt class $A_{\infty}(\bR^{2d})$ (see Definition \ref{def muck2}) and let $\sigma(A_{a,h})$ and $\sigma_{\rm ess}(A_{a,h})$ be the spectrum and essential spectrum of $A_{a,h}$, respectively.
-Let
+It turns out, perhaps surprisingly, that a complete answer can be given for several symbol classes without any assumption on the zero set of the symbol.
+We can summarize our results for Muckenhoupt symbols as follows (see Theorem \ref{mainteo2} and Corollary \ref{maincor}).